Decathlon/sports-tracking-data-documentation/docs/031-create-a-device.md

 Generally, the serial come from :

 - the real serial number of the product (ex: 1CD2071D-1440-4E5F-8C23-446D3B9B )
-- on the smartphones , a string composed by the os and the ldid  (ex : androidapp-e615fb7b-839a-4e65-98)
+- on the smartphones , a string composed by the os and the user id  (ex : androidapp-e615fb7b-839a-4e65-98)

 We recommend these characters : a-z A-Z 0-9 -